NWC-CUAHSI-Summer-Institute/ngen-aridity/README.md

 # Report
 ### Official report
-The main manuscript is in press.
-Supplementary information to this report is available [here](https://github.com/NWC-CUAHSI-Summer-Institute/ngen-aridity/blob/main/Supplemental_Information.md)
+- The main manuscript is in press.

-### Full version of the report
+- Supplementary information to this report is available [here](https://github.com/NWC-CUAHSI-Summer-Institute/ngen-aridity/blob/main/Supplemental_Information.md).
-To be added
+- The long version of the manuscript is available [here](https://github.com/NWC-CUAHSI-Summer-Institute/ngen-aridity/blob/main/Project%20Manuscript_LongForm.pdf)

 # Models
 ## CFE-classic & CFE-ODE